PyChina/weekly/content/Issue/issue-10.md

 Ep.io is a python web application deployment solution.
 We have been using ep.io since they started in beta.
 We are extremely sad to see it close its doors.
 Andrew Godwin and Ben Firshman have done an excellent job, and we wish them luck in the future.

 - [DjangoCon Europe 2012 Talk Schedule Announced](http://2012.djangocon.eu/blog/schedule-announced/) (2012.djangocon.eu)
 This year DJangoCon Europe is in Zurich and the final talk schedule has been announced.
 Lots of really great topics and speakers on the list.
-We won’t be there but we are definitely looking forward to all the post-conference blog posts and videos that are sure to come.
+We won't be there but we are definitely looking forward to all the post-conference blog posts and videos that are sure to come.

 ## 讨论